In late 2019 the Minister for Planning and Public Spaces announced a new approach to precinct planning in NSW.

 Previously completed precincts are:

-In late October 2017, the Department and Arup staff met with a range of stakeholders to explore key issues exploring Macquarie Park including quality of place, competitiveness, culture and collaboration, diversity and critical mass.
+Previously in late October 2017, the Department and Arup staff met with a range of stakeholders to explore key issues exploring Macquarie Park including quality of place, competitiveness, culture and collaboration, diversity and critical mass.

 Engagement initiatives provided the opportunity for: